ghorbani-mohammad/IELTS-Speaking-Preparation/011-music.md

 ---
 #### 3. Do you think music concerts are suitable for old people to attend?
 "Definitely.
 Most concert halls have **seating options**, either at the back or **in the wings**.
 So if an elderly person decides to attend a concert, they can sit down if they need to **take a rest**.
 There are also some artists who have **predominantly** older fans, so they definitely try to make their concerts suitable for people **of all ages**."

+---
+#### 4. Why do shopping malls often have background music?
+"I think they're trying to create a relaxing and comforting **ambience** for their customers.
+If there wasn't any music being played in a mall, then it would sound uncomfortably quiet.
+You could hear everyone's conversations, every footstep, and the food court would be very loud.
+So I guess that's why they play 'muzak' or background music."